-The aforementioned approaches primarily depend on imitating human demonstrations and manually-crafted heuristics.
-However, as shown in Figure~\ref{fig: overview}a, safety-critical traffic scenarios involve complex systems with multiple agents.
-These high-risk events are sparsely represented in real-world demonstration data, leading to higher predictive errors and crash rates in the imitation model.
-Such discrepancies impact the effectiveness of data imitation and human experience.
-More importantly, the agents' behaviors in these systems are intricately interconnected and interdependent.
-The reactions of one agent are largely dependent on the movements of others.
-Moreover, these reactions are shaped by the agents' specific objectives and shared safety concerns.
-Figure~\ref{fig: overview}b shows that referring only to log-reply is insufficient.
-T here is a lack of a mechanism that can effectively model the strategic behaviors of AV agents and actively discover safety-critical events conditioning on different environments.
+Beyond replicating realistic traffic scenarios, some recent studies\cite{zhou2023qcnet, wu2024smart, huang2024versatile, yan2023learning} have specifically focused on modeling vehicle behaviors or motion prediction.
+However, as shown in Fig.~\ref{fig: overview}a, safety-critical traffic scenarios involve complex systems with multiple agents.
+These high-risk events are underrepresented in real-world demonstration data, resulting in higher predictive errors and crash rates in the imitation models.
+Such discrepancies impact the effectiveness of data imitation and industrial experience.
+More importantly, the agents' behaviors in these systems are intricately interconnected and interdependent, and the reactions of one agent are largely dependent on the movements of others.
+Moreover, these reactions are shaped by the agents' specific objectives and shared safety concerns; referring only to the log reply is insufficient.
+There is a lack of mechanisms that can effectively model the strategic behaviors of AV agents and actively formulate safety-critical events conditional on different environments.

-To this end, a critical step toward strategic traffic simulation is to develop a game-theoretic traffic simulation algorithm designed to model the complex interactions among multiple agents in traffic scenarios.
-Moreover, such a system must be reactive, enabling vehicles to adapt to the movements of other traffic participants.
-From the perspective of game theory, whenever we modify the policy of a vehicle, the multi-agent system can converge to a new equilibrium where no agent has an incentive to deviate.
-These characteristics distinguish our proposal from other simulators primarily relying on imitation learning.